How To Hike Devils Bridge Trail In Sedona, Arizona

 Mark and Kristen at Devils Bridge in Sedona

-We hiked to Devils Bridge for sunrise during our week long visit to Sedona at the end of 2021.
-But instead of hiking from the busy Dry Creek Trailhead or Mescal Trailhead, we drove our rented Jeep all the way up Dry Creek Road to Devils Bridge Trailhead.
-Read more about us.
+We hiked to Devils Bridge in time for sunrise during our 8-day Sedona vacation at the end of 2021.
+But instead of hiking from the chaotic trailheads at Dry Creek or Mescal, we drove our Jeep rental all the way up Dry Creek Road to Devils Bridge Trailhead proper.
+And that definitely got us a few confused looks from other hikers who were already walking up the road in the pre-dawn darkness!

-Admittedly, we expected to be first at Devils Bridge because we visited Sedona in December during the low season.
-But despite arriving well before sunrise, there were already 5 groups ahead of us.
-We can only imagine what the line would be like in peak season!
+Admittedly, we expected to be first at Devils Bridge because we visited Sedona in December during the low season and arrived well before sunrise.
+But there were already 5 groups ahead of us waiting with cameras and phones for a turn to strut along the sandstone catwalk.
+We can only imagine what that line would be like in peak season.

 Hiking Statistics

-Let’s take a look at the hiking statistics from each trailhead.
+Okay, let’s take a closer look at the hiking statistics from each trailhead:

 1. Devils Bridge Trailhead (4WD Only)